krottmas/ma-thesis-notebooks/README.md

-# Jupyter Notebooks for Thesis research
+# Jupyter Notebooks for thesis research